CToone/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 # Project Overview
 To practice  analysis, visualization, and statistical skills by retrieving and analyzing weather data for a hypothetical travel company, PlanMyTrip.
-The location chosen for part 3 of this project was Argentina.
+The location chosen for part 3 of this project was Australia.

 # Resources
 Data Source: https://openweathermap.org/api